JoeManto/OIT-CX/Standards/ProgrammingStandards.md

 - Use of white space should be as follows:
     - Use a space after a comma when separating function arguments e.g. `function doSomething(arg1, arg2)`
     - Every nested block of code should be one indent further than the previous
-- Variables should not be one character other than indexing variables

-## React Standards
+## ReactJS Standards
 ----
 - Try to follow all of **ReactJS Design Principles**.
 These can be found at the following link: [Design Principles](https://reactjs.org/docs/design-principles.html)
 - Any react component that doesn't rely on multiple states should be a simple React component function
--   All React Components functions/classes definitions should start and follow with a capitalized first character
+-   All React Components functions/classes definitions should start and follow with a capitalized first character for each word
 - Components should have a relatively small foot printing.
-Meaning they should one not be very large and two solve or implement a small feature (see nested Components)
+Meaning they should one not be very large and too solve or implement a small feature (see nested Components)

 #### Nested Components
 Nested components should be used rather than passing in jsx through props in most cases ex.

-**What not to do**
+- **What not to do**
 ```javascript
     <TwoColumn left = {[<div>LEFT SIDE</div>]} right = {[<div>Right</div>]} />
 ```
-**What should be used**
+- **What should be used**
 ```javascript
     <TwoColumn>
         <div>LEFT SIDE</div>